FOREX-Dollar consolidates Q1 gains with Biden's spending plan

 The ADP National Employment Report showed on Wednesday U.S. private payrolls increased by 517,000 jobs last month, slightly lower than market forecasts.

-In the crypto asset market, bitcoin maintained its firmness over the past several days to trade at $58,721 BTC=BTSP.
+In the crypto asset market, bitcoin lost some ground after displaying some firmness over the past several days.
+It traded down 0.76% at $58,375 BTC=BTSP.

 World FX rateshttps://tmsnrt.rs/2RBWI5E